-Cristiano Tomassoni (M’15–SM’18) was born in Spoleto, Italy.
-He received the Ph.D degree in electronics engineering from the University of Perugia, Perugia, Italy, 1999.
-In 1999, he was a Visiting Scientist with the Lehrstuhl für Hochfrequenztechnik, Technical University of Munich, Munich, Germany, where he was involved with the modeling of waveguide structures and devices by using the generalized scattering matrix (GSM) technique.
-In 2001, he was a Guest Professor with the Fakultät für Elektrotechnik und Informationstechnik, Otto-von-Guericke University, Magdeburg, Germany, where he was involved in the modeling of horn antennas having non-separable cross sections.
+Cristiano Tomassoni (Senior Member, IEEE) received the Ph.D. degree in electronics engineering from the University of Perugia, Perugia, Italy, in 1999.
+In 1999, he joined, as a Visiting Scientist, the Lehrstuhl für Hochfrequenztechnik, Technical University of Munich, Munich, Germany, where he was involved in the modeling of waveguide structures and devices by using the generalized scattering matrix technique.
+In 2001, he joined the Fakultät für Elektrotechnik und Informationstechnik, Otto-von-Guericke University, Magdeburg, Germany, as a Guest Professor.